Lourdle/CosyVoice/README.md

-This repository is a fork of the official CosyVoice2 project.
+This repository is a fork of the official CosyVoice project.

 The original project did not include ONNX models for the `flow` and `hift` modules, nor provide ONNX-based inference.
 In this fork, **ONNX support for both `flow` and `hift` modules has been added** — including compatible ONNX models and inference code using ONNX Runtime.

 You can download CosyVoice2 ONNX models from [ModelScope](https://modelscope.cn/models/Lourdle/CosyVoice2-0.5B_ONNX) or [Hugging Face](https://huggingface.co/Lourdle/CosyVoice2-0.5B_ONNX).
+CosyVoice3 ONNX models are only available in [ModelScope](https://modelscope.cn/models/Lourdle/Fun-CosyVoice3-0.5B-2512_ONNX) for now.

-I have now open-sourced the ONNX version of CosyVoice2, including the modified modules and conversion scripts needed for ONNX.
+I have now open-sourced the ONNX version of CosyVoice, including the modified modules and conversion scripts needed for ONNX.
 If you want to learn how to perform the conversion, please visit [CosyVoiceForOnnx](https://github.com/Lourdle/CosyVoiceForOnnx).

 [![SVG Banners](https://svg-banners.vercel.app/api?type=origin&text1=CosyVoice🤠&text2=Text-to-Speech%20💖%20Large%20Language%20Model&width=800&height=210)](https://github.com/Akshay090/svg-banners)